Wedding Officiant Frequently Asked Questions

 Do you ever accept a wedding on short notice?
 Does it cost more?

 Although most weddings are planned well in advance, occasionally a sudden need arises, usually with very little advance notice (if any).
-When that happens, if one of us is available, we’re more than happy to help, and we normally don’t charge extra for last-minute bookings.
+When that happens, if one of us is available, we’re happy to help.
+We normally don’t charge extra for last-minute bookings.

 Will you make an announcement after the ceremony directing people to the bar, reception, family photo shoot, etc.?